DONOTFORGET-BYTE/KartozaAssignment/README.md

-# Django-registration-and-login-system
+# Kartoza Assignment (User Portfolio)
-This web app has been developed using the popular Django framework and Bootstrap for the frontend.
-My motivation to build this project is so that I can learn about Django and tighten up my skills.
-This mini-app can be easily integrated into a bigger system project that needs to have a registration and login system.
+This web app has been developed using Django version 4.0

 ### Basic Features of The App